What are the thyroid cancer risk factors. Could one of them be drinking alcohol? These are very important questions.

 - Pain in the throat or neck that does not go away.

 These symptoms are not usually due to cancer.
 However, anyone with symptoms that do not disappear within two weeks should see a doctor.

-Drinking alcoholic beverages reduces the risk of developing thyroid cancer.
-In addition, the moderate consumption of alcohol leads to better health and greater longevity.
+Drinking alcoholic beverages reduces the chance of developing thyroid cancer.
+In addition, moderate alcohol drinking leads to better health and longer life.
 That’s in comparison to abstaining from alcohol or drinking abusively.

-How do beer, wine and distilled spirits compare regarding health and long life?
-There is no evidence that any particular form of alcoholic beverage confers greater health or longevity benefits than any other.
+How do beer, wine and distilled spirits compare for health and long life?
+No form of alcoholic beverage has greater health or longevity benefits than any other.